 - Option A: Manual screen press + DTF printer.
 Total startup ~$9,000–$15,000.
 You can quote any job that walks in the door, from a single event shirt to 500 team jerseys.
 This is our recommended combo.

 - Option B: DTG only.Total startup ~$18,000–$25,000 for an entry-level commercial DTG.
 Higher cost to start but zero setup between jobs.
-Works if your niche is POD drop-shipping, Etsy, or custom 1-off merch.
+Works if your niche is print-on-demand, Etsy, or custom 1-off merch.

 Whichever path you take, you’ll save cash by not stocking a warehouse of blanks.
-Use a wholesale dropship supplier, pull inventory only for your booked jobs, and have the blanks shipped plain-packed to your shop the day you need them.
+Pull inventory only for your booked jobs and have the blanks shipped plain-packed to your shop the day you need them.
 Start your cart here — we ship same-day on orders placed before 3 PM EST.